Permaculture: Grazing

 Grazing is blamed for much destruction.
-However, when grazing is modeled after nature, it can have the opposite effect.
+However, when grazing is modeled after nature, some claim it can have the opposite effect.
 Cell grazing is a system of grazing in which herds or flocks are regularly and systematically moved to fresh range with the intent to maximize forage quality and quantity.
 Sepp Holzer and Joel Salatin have shown how grazing can start ecological succession or prepare ground for planting.
 Allan Savory's holistic management technique has been likened to "a permaculture approach to rangeland management".
 One variation is conservation grazing, where the primary purpose of the animals is to benefit the environment and the animals are not necessarily used for meat, milk or fiber.
 Sheep can replace lawn mowers.
 Goats and sheep can eat invasive plants.

-Keyline design

-Keyline design is a technique for maximizing the beneficial use of water resources.
-It was developed in Australia by farmer and engineer P. A. Yeomans.
-Keyline refers to a contour line extending in both directions from a keypoint.
-Plowing above and below the keyline provides a watercourse that directs water away from a purely downhill course to reduce erosion and encourage infiltration.
-It is used in designing drainage systems.